acraven/acraven.github.io/_posts/2016-10-11-building-multi-platform-nuget-packages.md

 {% endhighlight %}

 ### Summary
 We have created a **NuGet** package that can be consumed by multiple platforms, albeit a little contrived, but it can be extended for real world packages.
-In the next post in the series, we will create a Continuous Delivery pipeline in **AppVeyor** that will publish the package at [www.nuget.org](www.nuget.org){:target="_blank"}.
+In the next post in the series, we will create a continuous delivery pipeline in **AppVeyor** that will publish the package at [www.nuget.org](https://www.nuget.org/){:target="_blank"}.